Integrated Education Training (IET)

 Digital Literacy students learn essential computer skills in a supportive, in-person environment.
 Our Digital Literacy course for ESL students covers everything from basic mouse skills and text formatting to internet browsing, online safety, and email.
 Designed specifically for English language learners, it will help students build the digital skills they need for everyday life and work.

-• Meets twice a week for 3 hours
+• 8-week course that meets twice a week for three hours

 • Receive NorthStar certificates when you pass unit exams